Why Maintain RV Black & Grey Waste Tanks

 Sometimes people use their RVs as extra living space for guests.
 Normally a few guests will not fill up a black tank in the few days they visit and some people make the mistake of thinking it’s not important to dump their RV because they won’t be using it for a while and the tank wasn’t filled.

 The issue with this is the longer waste sits in a black tank the more likely it is to start to dry and stick together creating a giant clog that may take hours to break apart.

 It’s better to dump your RV regularly if you are going to be using the holding tanks and save yourself a huge headache in the long run.

 Where can I dump waste from my RV?

 RV dump stations can be found all over the United States.
-Lots of towns have public dump stations you can use for free or for a fee you can use the dump station in campgrounds and even RV parks.
+Lots of towns have public dump stations you can use for free or for a small fee you can use the dump station in campgrounds and even RV parks.

 For more detailed information on how to find RV dumps and freshwater check out this article here.

 Can you dump your RV grey tank on the ground?